 Urizar et al (2011) CODA-RET reveals functional selectivity as a result of GPCR heteromerization.
 Nat Neurosci 7 624 PMID: 21785426

-Parnaudeau et al (2014) Glucocorticoid receptor gene inactivation in dopamine-innervated areas selectively decreases behavioral responses to amphetamine.
+Parnaudeau et al (2014) Glucocorticoid receptor gene inactivation in DA-innervated areas selectively decreases behavioral responses to amphetamine.
 Front Behav Neurosci 8 35 PMID: 24574986

 Marley et al (2013) GPR88 reveals a discrete function of primary cilia as selective insulators of GPCR cross-talk.
 Psychopharmacology (Berl) 8 e70857 PMID: 23936473